Münster

 Identity

-Münster's part of is recorded as Münsterland[28].
+Münster is part of Münsterland[28].

 Brands and Namesakes

-Things named for Münster include Peace of Münster[29], a peace treaty[30], founded in 1648[31]; Münster Government Region[32], a government region of North Rhine-Westphalia[33], in Germany[34], founded in 1803[35]; and Münster/Osnabrück Airport[36], a commercial airport[37], in Germany[38], founded in 1972[39].
+Things named for Münster include Münster Government Region[29], a government region of North Rhine-Westphalia[30], in Germany[31], founded in 1803[32]; Peace of Münster[33], a peace treaty[34], founded in 1648[35]; and Münster/Osnabrück Airport[36], a commercial airport[37], in Germany[38], founded in 1972[39].

 Why It Matters

-Münster ranks in the top 7% of hanseatic_city entities by monthly Wikipedia readership (918 views/month).[2]
-Münster has Wikipedia articles in 29 language editions, a strong signal of global cultural recognition.[40]
-Münster is known by 13 alternative names across languages and contexts.[41]
+Münster has Wikipedia articles in 29 language editions, a strong signal of global cultural recognition.[2]
+Münster is known by 13 alternative names across languages and contexts.[40]

-Entities named for Münster include Peace of Münster[29], a peace treaty[30], founded in 1648[31]; Münster Government Region[32], a government region of North Rhine-Westphalia[33], in Germany[34], founded in 1803[35]; and Münster/Osnabrück Airport[36], a commercial airport[37], in Germany[38], founded in 1972[39].
+Entities named for Münster include Münster Government Region[29], a government region of North Rhine-Westphalia[30], in Germany[31], founded in 1803[32]; Peace of Münster[33], a peace treaty[34], founded in 1648[35]; and Münster/Osnabrück Airport[36], a commercial airport[37], in Germany[38], founded in 1972[39].